tido64/rainbow/doc/getting_started/quick_start.md

 1. Create a folder to contain Android files.
 2. Copy `transitions` into this folder.
-3. Follow steps 2-4 for Linux/Mac OS X/Windows.
+3. Follow steps 2-4 for Linux/macOS/Windows.
 4. Rename `transitions` `assets`.

 From the folder in step 1, run the build script: